6 Crucial Tips on How to Recover From Burnout | 2018

 2. Take a Break

-When you recognize that you're burnt out, then it's important to stop or at least slow down on the things that are making you feel burnt out.
-Perhaps it's time to take a vacation, a sabbatical, or simply a few days to focus on yourself and re-evaluate your goals and values.
+When you recognize that you're burnt out, then it's important to stop or reduce the stressful things that are making you feel burnt out.
+Perhaps it's time to take a vacation, try some CBD for anxiety, or slow down and focus on yourself for a few days to re-evaluate your goals and values.

 3. Learn to Say "No"